exadel-inc/esl/src/plugins/editor/README.md

 }
 ```

 - **wrap** option specifies characters limit by line.
 If the number of characters is greater than **wrap**, then the line is splitted into multiple ones, each shorter than **wrap** characters.
 By default there is no limit.
 We apply this transformation only on markup changes from snippets/settings.
+Default value: 60.

 ## Example
 ```html